Invariant measure and universality of the 2D Yang-Mills Langevin dynamic: Discrete regularity structures

 \begin{remark} Since we did not include the symbol $\CI_i\bone^{(i)}$ and its derivatives in $\mfT$, $M^\e\tau=\tau$ all $\tau\in\CT[\sigma]$ where $\sigma$ is planted or is the derivative of a planted tree. \end{remark}

 \begin{remark} The renormalisations \eqref{eq:tilde_C_renorm} will not contribute to the renormalised equation due to Lie brackets (see~\eqref{e:quad-exp-3}).
 We later also define their values so that $\sum_{\be \in \CE_\times} \tilde C_{\be} =0$ (as one would guess by parity), which is another reason that they do not contribute to the renormalised equation.
 Likewise, $\<PsiPsibarXibar>$ and $\<r_z_large>$ in group \hyperlink{(3-3)}{(3-3)} are renormalised by $C^\e [ \,\<PsiXi1>\, ]$, but this will not have any effect on the renormalised equation, thanks to the Lie brackets; the same happens for $\X^{(i)} \<PsiXi1>$ (alternatively, due to $\X$).
+The tree $\<R2-1new>$ also will not contribute, again due to the Lie bracket, and $C^\e [\<cherry232>] $ will cancel out, see \eqref{e:tildeR2-exp}.
 Finally, some trees in group \hyperlink{(1-3)}{(1-3)} are renormalised by \eqref{eq:square_cherry_consts}, but they will eventually renormalise the equation by a term of the form $\e \partial A$ which vanishes in the limit (see \eqref{eq:bar_delta_def} and the proof of Proposition~\ref{prop:sol-abs}). \end{remark}